-The Hedge Committee has oversight responsibility over the hedging programme which is a key risk mitigation activity.
-Its responsibilities include defining and proposing changes in the Hedging Strategy/trading limits to the Management Risk Committee, defining the framework and infrastructure for hedging systems, and determining the related project priorities.
+The Hedge Committee has oversight responsibility of the hedging programme, which is a key risk mitigation activity.
+Its responsibilities include defining and proposing changes in the hedging strategy/trading limits to the Management Risk Committee, defining the framework and infrastructure for hedging systems and determining the related project priorities.

 B.3.2.3.4.
-Product Approval & Oversight Committee
+Product Approval and Oversight Committee

-It is the responsibility of the Product Approval & Oversight Committee ('PAOC') to provide formal approval of new products and product amendments such as re-pricings.
-It aims to ensure products approved are consistent with Allianz Group and AGL targets and strategic objectives, monitors product performance and regularly reviews products to ensure they continue to meet their original goals.
+It is the responsibility of the Product Approval and Oversight Committee to provide formal approval of new products and product amendments such as re-pricings.
+It aims to ensure that approved products are consistent with Allianz Group and AGL targets and strategic objectives, monitors product performance and regularly reviews products to ensure they continue to meet their original goals.